 Toothache Emergency Treatment at Home

-Try these four temporary treatment options at home to get rid of toothache:
+Try these seven temporary treatment options at home to get rid of toothache:

 Both hot and cold packs can help alleviate pain.
 However, cold packs can also help reduce swelling.
 To make a hot pack, you need a sock and put rice in it.
 Tie a knot to the sock and microwave to make it warm.